vbocan/ipfees/README.md

 ### Regulatory Compliance and Monitoring

-**Regulatory compliance management** is built into the platform's foundation, with automated monitoring of fee schedule changes across jurisdictions, entity status verification systems that ensure ongoing small entity compliance, and comprehensive audit trails that meet the stringent requirements of USPTO, EPO, and international IP offices.
-The system maintains compliance with **GDPR data privacy requirements**, implements end-to-end encryption for financial data, and provides detailed reporting capabilities required for regulatory compliance across multiple jurisdictions.
+Regulatory compliance management is built into the platform's foundation, with automated monitoring of fee schedule changes across jurisdictions, entity status verification systems that ensure ongoing small entity compliance, and comprehensive audit trails that meet the stringent requirements of USPTO, EPO, and international IP offices.
+The system maintains compliance with GDPR data privacy requirements, implements end-to-end encryption for financial data, and provides detailed reporting capabilities required for regulatory compliance across multiple jurisdictions.

 ## Technical Architecture